-- To receive your premium money and any awards, all clothing construction exhibits must be entered and checked in with superintendents on Thursday, July 25 from 4:00 - 6:00 p.m. - To exhibit clothing that needs to hang, place on hanger with hook toward right shoulder of garment.
+- To receive your premium money and any awards, all clothing construction exhibits must be entered and checked in with superintendents on Thursday, July 24 from 4:00 - 6:00 p.m. - To exhibit clothing that needs to hang, place on hanger with hook toward right shoulder of garment.
 A clear plastic bag may be placed over any garment for delicate fabric.
 Use large safety pins to attach to hanger.

 Section Class # Class Description 4000 An article, garment, or outfit constructed by a 9-11-year-old 4-Her enrolled in the Sewing and Textile Design project, (4-H'ers 9 and older by January 1 can exhibit at the state fair).
 4002 An article, garment, or outfit constructed by a 12-14-year-old 4-Her enrolled in the Sewing and Textile Design project.

-4004 An article, garment, or outfit constructed by a 15-18-year-old 4-Her enrolled in the Sewing and Textile Design project. cc 241 An article, garment, or outfit constructed by a 7-8-year-old 4-Her enrolled in the Sewing and Textile Design project 242 Educational Exhibit prepared by a 4- Her enrolled in the Sewing and Textile Design project, ages 7-8 245 Pet Wear - An article, garment, or outfit constructed for your pet by a 4-Her enrolled in the Sewing and Textile Design project.
+4004 An article, garment, or outfit constructed by a 15-18-year-old 4-Her enrolled in the Sewing and Textile Design project.
+CC 241 An article, garment, or outfit constructed by a 7-8-year-old 4-Her enrolled in the Sewing and Textile Design project 242 Educational Exhibit prepared by a 4- Her enrolled in the Sewing and Textile Design project, ages 7-8 245 Pet Wear - An article, garment, or outfit constructed for your pet by a 4-Her enrolled in the Sewing and Textile Design project.
 If you receive a purple at the county fair, there is no specific class for pet wear at the state fair, but it can be entered as an article for clothing construction.
 4006 Recycled - An item made of at least 50% recycled material (recycled means reusing an existing item in a new way).
 Could be remaking / redesigning a garment, repurposing a clothing item for a new use, etc. Must include sewing of some kind.
 4001 Educational Exhibit prepared by a 4- Her enrolled in the Sewing and Textile Design project, ages 9-11.
 4003 Educational Exhibit prepared by a 4- Her enrolled in the Sewing and Textile Design project, ages 12-14.
 4005 Educational Exhibit prepared by a 4- Her enrolled in the Sewing and Textile Design project, ages 15-18.

-Shopping in Style (Clothing Buymanship) - Dept. 8 4-H
+Shopping in Style - Dept. 8 4-H

-Required enrolled project: Shopping in Style JUDGING: Friday July 19th, 9:00 am-2:00 pm, Lowman
+Required project enrollment: Shopping in Style JUDGING: Friday July 18th, 9:00 am-12:00 pm, EMR ENTRY AT FAIR: Thursday, 4:00 pm-6:00 pm, EH casual outfits; 1 casual, 1 \$15 outfit; etc.)